necopinus/necopinus.xyz/digital-orrery/2017-10-23-coast-to-coast.md

 ![A prominent domed building on the campus of the University of Louisville](assets/2017-10-23-coast-to-coast-09.webp)

 The University of Louisville.
-Ryen Schimerman & Jasmine Chiang’s apartment, where I stayed while in Kentucky, was just a couple of blocks from the University.
+Ryen Schimerman & Jasmine Chiang's apartment, where I stayed while in Kentucky, was just a couple of blocks from the University.

 ![A black-and-white photo of an old steel water tower](assets/2017-10-23-coast-to-coast-10.webp)

-The old water tower on top of Ryen Schimerman & Jasmine Chiang’s apartment building, where I stayed while in Louisville.
+The old water tower on top of Ryen Schimerman & Jasmine Chiang's apartment building, where I stayed while in Louisville.

 ![A black-and-white photo of a weathered wooden deck](../photography/assets/2017-10-17-wood.webp)

-The deck on top of Ryen Schimerman & Jasmine Chiang’s apartment building, where I stayed while in Louisville.
-This particular photo makes for a rather nice phone wallpaper if you’re into textured photos.
+The deck on top of Ryen Schimerman & Jasmine Chiang's apartment building, where I stayed while in Louisville.
+This particular photo makes for a rather nice phone wallpaper if you're into textured photos.

 ![An animated GIF of a black and yellow train approaching the camera obliquely](assets/2017-10-23-coast-to-coast-12.webp)